What is a clean driving record?

 How can you get a clean driving record?

 If you are a violation-free driver with no tickets, accidents, or convictions, then you will have a clean driving record in your state.
 Depending on the state, you can also have a clean driving record after violations fall off your record.
-For states that use a point-based system for violations, they can remain on your record for three to five years, on average, but it will depend on the state and the severity of the offense.
+For states that use a point-based system for violations, they can remain on your record for three to five years, depending on the state and the severity of the offense.
 Learn how tickets impact insurance.

 How does a clean driving record impact insurance?